-In one of my popular articles, entitled “Avoid These Top 10 Clinically Proven Testosterone Killers”, someone recently asked, “does Stevia lower testosterone?”
+In one of my popular articles, entitled “Avoid These Top 10 Clinically Proven Testosterone Killers”, someone recently asked, “Does Stevia lower testosterone?”

 First, yes – I do read almost all the comments and reply back to as many as possible, which has turned into a part-time job.

-However, I’ve made a promise to help my readers and thus, keep sending me your positive comments and questions because I do reply back and make future articles from them.
+However, I’ve made a promise to help my readers, and thus, keep sending me your positive comments and questions because I do reply back and make future articles from them.

-Which brings up today’s topic, if the non-calorie, herbal sweetener, Stevia, lowers testosterone levels?…
+This brings up today’s topic, if the non-calorie, herbal sweetener, Stevia, lowers testosterone levels?…

 My first thought was, “no… why would it do that?”